PopovicAna/Prioritisation-of-analytical-techniques/README.md

 common for these variables not to be detected \[3\], whether that be due to the limit of detection of the analytical instrument or the target variable simply being absent.
-As shown in Figure 2, all variables were present in more than 25% of specimens meaning that none of the vairables are redundant with respect to this criterion.
+As shown in Figure 2, all variables were present in more than 25% of specimens meaning that none of the variables are redundant with respect to this criterion.

 **(2) Intra-variability and inter-variability of variables**